JD Vance: Vice-presidential campaign

 In August 2024, Vance said that Trump had "said that explicitly that he would" veto a national abortion ban.
 In September 2024, during his debate with Harris, Trump was asked about Vance's statement about the veto, and responded: "I didn't discuss it with JD ...
 I think he was speaking for me—but I really didn't."

+Vance received significant media attention during the election for repeating false claims that immigrants in Springfield, Ohio, were eating people's pets.
+When challenged on the factual basis of the claims, Vance told interviewer Dana Bash, "If I have to create stories so that the American media actually pays attention to the suffering of the American people, then that's what I'm going to do."
+In a 2021 interview with Tucker Carlson, Vance said the country was being run by "a bunch of childless cat ladies who are miserable at their own lives and the choices that they've made and so they want to make the rest of the country miserable, too" and criticized some Democrats for not having children.
+NPR reported that his comments were going "viral" and had received bipartisan criticism.

 In late September 2024, Vance spoke at a western Pennsylvania town hall event organized by Lance Wallnau, who has promoted election denialism and called Kamala Harris a "demon".
 In October 2024, Vance said he did not believe Trump lost the 2020 presidential election and that he believed "Big Tech rigged the election" through censorship.